AS.230.101. Introduction to Sociology. 3 Credits.

 The application of statistical techniques commonly used in sociological analysis.
 Topics include measures of central tendency and dispersion, probability theory, confidence intervals, chi-square, anova, and regression analysis.
 Hands-on computer experience with statistical software and analysis of data from various fields of social research.

 What is the structure of society, how does it change, and how is it reproduced?
 What is the relation between social structures and our ideas about them?
 What are the conditions of possibility for human freedom?
-This course will examine how major social theorists of the 20th century advanced novel answers to these questions as they grappled with the historical events and social concerns of the 20thcentury—the Russian revolution and its degeneration into Stalinism, the failure of communist movements in the West, the rise and fall of fascism and Nazism, the consolidation of capitalist democracies and welfare states, the emergence of anti-colonial movements in the “Third World,” and the persistence of race, gender and sexuality as forms of domination.
-In addition to understanding and comparing theories, we will assess their usefulness for understanding the present.
-This is a reading and writing-intensive seminar.
+This course will examine how social theorists have advanced novel answers to these questions as they grappled with the historical events and social concerns of the 20th and 21st centuries.
+This semester there will be a particular focus on the social theories of Antonio Gramsci, Pierre Bourdieu, Michel Foucault, Nancy Fraser and Stuart Hall.
+In addition to understanding and comparing theories, we will assess their usefulness for understanding our present conjuncture with a particular emphasis on right-wing extremism and the relationship between racism and capitalism.

 Writing Intensive